This 100 Watt Audio Amplifier Circuit using Transistors make sound loud.

 Loudspeaker | 1 |

-In this above circuit diagram first weak signal become strong using resistors, capacitors and transistors Q1, Q2.
+In the above circuit diagram first weak signal become strong by resistor, capacitor and transistors Q1, Q2.

-Speaker is at low impedance and amplifier is at high impedance.
+Speaker is with low impedance and amplifier is at high impedance through which driver stage match so speaker is safe.

 Formulas: